git-pull/gp-libs/docs/doctest/pytest.md

 :::

-The pytest plugin is built on top of the `doctest_docutils` module, which is in turn compatible with {mod}`doctest`.
+The pytest plugin is built on top of the {ref}`doctest_docutils` module, which is in turn compatible with {mod}`doctest`.

 ## Markdown